JovanMihic99/task_api/README.md

 ### 5. Run the Docker containers:
 #### Production Environment
-To start in `production` environment run:
+To start the api in `production` environment run:
 ```bash
 docker compose up
 ```
 #### Development environment
-To start in `dev` environtment run:
+To start the api in `dev` environtment run:
 ```bash
 MODE=dev docker compose up
 ```